Affordable, Convenient Classes at PLCC’s Auto Mechanic Trade School

 As the demand for qualified automotive technicians remains steady, now is a great time to enroll in auto mechanic school at PLCC.
 Located in Uniontown, Ohio, PLCC’s auto mechanic training offers students all-inclusive tuition and convenient evening classes.

 PLCC’s auto mechanic school is housed in a modern facility, complete with the latest tools and technologies of the automotive repair industry.
 Our mechanic training instructors are both certified educators and technicians who are eager to share their real-world experience with students.
 And, with class size limited to just 15, every student receives personalized attention.

-PLCC’s all-inclusive tuition includes everything you will need to complete our auto mechanic classes plus two ASE certification exams—with no surprise costs or fees.
+PLCC’s all-inclusive tuition includes everything you will need to complete our auto mechanic classes plus four ASE entry level certification exams—with no surprise costs or fees.

 A Hands-on Automotive Tech School

 At PLCC, you’ll learn proper diagnostic procedures that make troubleshooting complex problems a simplified task.
 Program modules include: